-A profile called obtuse is now defined and appears in the Profile Status List panel.
+A profile called obtuse is now defined and appears in the Profile Status List area of the dialog.

-Press the Search Forward button at the bottom of the Profiles dialog.
+- Press the Search Forward button at the bottom of the Profiles dialog.

 The current timeline is moved to the first event that matched the search criteria, that being the end of a cycle when the sine value exceeded 0.8.